Cooperative education: In Australia

 Cooperative education is common in most Australian high schools and has been integrated into many university courses as a part of making up final grades.
 Australian institutions often refer to cooperative education as Work Placement, VET, or Prac.
 All of these involve students going into their chosen field and joining that field for a set number of weeks in unpaid work.
 This unpaid work goes towards credits for graduation in both schools and universities Australia-wide.
 The Australian government has been funding this program due to the success of highly regarded applicants who have come from doing work placements.
 Many companies in Australia are more inclined to hire an individual who has had proper training within their specific field than those who have not, creating many more successful applicants and jobs within Australia.

 In Germany

 Cooperative education has helped to address social issues.

-In Germany, the significance of cooperative education has increased in the last few years.
-Cooperative education programs now have an important profile in the education system.
+In Germany, the significance of cooperative education has increased in the last few years and now has an important profile in the education system.

 In 2013, the importance was underlined in a paper by the Economic Council of the CDU, including a definition of the dual study program.

 The council defined two main characteristics: